 4.3 Great Crested Newt A Species Action Plan existed under the UK BAP Species for Great Crested Newt (Triturus cristatus).
 One of the main reasons for decline and it is under continued threat from development, habitat fragmentation, fish introductions and lack of habitat management as well as pond loss.
 Many drains maintained by the Board are slow moving and contain floating plant species favoured by Newt for securing eggs.
-4.3.1 Targets and actions The Board identified three targets for Great Crested Newt being delivered by six actions: 1.
-Maintain suitable breeding habitat for Great Crested Newts within the District Action:
+This SAP will link into HAP Standing Open Waters and Canals 4.3.1 Targets and actions The Board identified one targets for Great Crested Newt being delivered by six actions: Target 1.
+Maintain suitable breeding habitat for Great Crested Newts within the District Actions:

-• Seek to retain appropriate aquatic plants used by GCN to deposit eggs, 2.
+• Seek to retain appropriate aquatic plants used by GCN to deposit eggs, Target 2.
 Ensure all IDB works comply with relevant legislation protecting Great Crested Newts and their habitats Actions:

-- Provide training to Board employees on legislation pertaining to GCN and habitat - ensure GCN surveys are conducted prior to any drainage or other engineering works in close proximity to ponds. - 3.
-Monitor populations of Great Crested Newt within the District Action: submit all GCM records from the district to Doncaster Biological record centre.
+- Provide training to Board employees and contractorson legislation pertaining to GCN and habitat - ensure GCN surveys are conducted prior to any drainage or other engineering works in close proximity to ponds.
+Target 3.
+Monitor populations of Great Crested Newt within the District Action:

+submit all GCN records from the district to Doncaster Biological record centre.
 4.3.2 Indicators and Reporting The first Board Target action will be shown delivered by indicators of: • the area (in m2) of plants retained.

-The second Board Target action will be shown delivered by indicators of: • the number of persons trained and the number of surveys undertaken.
-The third Board Target action will be shown delivered by indicators of: • the number of records submitted.
+The second Board Target action will be shown delivered by indicators of:

+- the provision of training and

+- the number of surveys undertaken.

+The third Board Target action will be shown delivered by indicators of: the number of records submitted.